A bottle of CBD oil. Text that reads "5 Things to do before you buy CBD online"

 • Do the reviews on the vendor’s website match the tone and ratings of reviews found on third-party sites?

-• The name and type of product.
-Flower, oil, topical, or edible CBD.
+• The name and type of product – Smokable hemp flower, oil, topical, etc.

 Read more: How to Read a Certificate of Analysis

-Getting back to you in a timely fashion with a detailed answer is a good sign.
-Ignoring your question or a dead phone line is not.
-Time to look for another vendor to buy CBD online from.
+Getting back to you quickly and with details is a good sign.
+Ignoring your question or making you jump through hoops is not.

 While you’re here, follow Sunset Lake CBD on Instagram!